Stage 16 - Dartford Station to Shoreham Station (11.4 miles)

 Turn left along the pavement, staying on the left-hand side and under the A2 road bridge (at 2 miles), then past the entrance to an industrial site and Hawley Mill to the left.
 Soon after Hawley Mill, directly opposite Mill Road and immediately before green metal gates, turn left onto an enclosed narrow path signed Darent Valley Path.

-The path leads to a footbridge over the River Darent and then right along the side of the river (to your RHS) and soon under the M25 road bridge.
-A few yards after the M25 there is a choice of three paths - one to the left, one which goes right through the trees and one which veers along the LHS of the trees and then straight on across a field.
+The path leads to a footbridge over the River Darent and then right along the side of the river (to your RHS) and after 240 yards under the M25 road bridge.
+A few yards after the M25 there is a choice of three paths - one to the left, one which goes right through the trees and one which veers left along the LHS of the trees and then straight on across a field.
 Follow the last option, it is the most obvious and crosses the field diagonally (going almost directly east).

 There is some interesting graffiti on the pillars supporting the motorway, but only up as far as the artist could reach.
 Just after the motorway, on the left, is an apple tree.
 A strange place to grow this, but on reflection it most likely originated from a discarded apple core thrown from the window of a car as it sped along the M25 above.